Mickjr/HMVC_FullyLoaded/readme.md

 <br>

-A better way to organise your folders would be:
+<pre>A better way to organise your folders would be:

         HMVC_FullyLoaded